-Your home insurance provides coverage for your contents (or personal property).
-Within that coverage amount, most home insurance policies actually impose specific limits on the amount of coverage for certain types of property; these are called “special limits” of coverage that cap the maximum payable in the amount of a loss.
+Your home insurance provides coverage for your contents (also called personal property).
+Within that coverage amount, most home insurance policies impose specific limits on the amount of coverage for certain types of property.
+These are called “special limits” of coverage that cap the maximum payable in the amount of a loss.

 Jewellery and furs: including engagement rings, bracelets, watches, fur coats, etc.

 Silverware: this usually refers to silverware above and beyond your basic, ordinary cutlery, including any flatware or table service made of silver or pewter, or any set that is ornate or valuable and not used for daily purposes, etc.